Corduff: Modern development

 The townland of Corduff (including Corduff House) eventually ended up in the possession of the Egan family, who were the last owners before the commencement of the more modern housing developments.

-On 1 December 1974 two showhouses were built in Edgewood Lawns as the starting point for Corduff as the No.1 "Neighbourhood Area" in the Blanchardstown Development Plan.
-The provision of services followed and during the next two years Corduff Park and Grove as well as Brookhaven developed.
+On 1 December 1974, two showhouses were built in Edgewood Lawns as the starting point for Corduff as the No.1 "Neighbourhood Area" in the Blanchardstown Development Plan.
+The provision of services followed and during the next two years, Corduff Park and Grove as well as Brookhaven developed.

 Ecclesiastical history

 Corduff is a parish in the Blanchardstown deanery of the Roman Catholic Archdiocese of Dublin.
 In the 19th century, the Roman Catholic parish of Blanchardstown encompassed much of the area now within the Dublin 15 postal district.

-Following the relaxation of the Penal Laws, it became possible for the Catholic adherents to consider the construction of additional churches and to repair the existing stock of religious buildings.
+Following the relaxation of the penal laws, it became possible for Catholic adherents to consider the construction of additional churches and to repair the existing stock of religious buildings.
 St Brigid's Church, Blanchardstown, not to be confused with a Church of Ireland building in nearby Castleknock, was constructed in 1837 upon the foundation of a church that had been built prior to 1731.
-It is the Mother church of 12 other parish churches as new parishes were constituted out of it over the following 156 years.
+It is the mother church of 12 other parish churches as new parishes were constituted out of it over the following 156 years.
 In 1976, St Patrick's Church, Corduff, was separated from Blanchardstown.
 Several years later, the parish of St Philip, the Apostle, in Mountview, was in turn separated from Corduff, and the parish of Mary of the Servants, Blakestown, was separated from Corduff in the late 1970s.

-A "Kingdom Hall" of the nontrinitarian Jehovah Witnesses is also present in the locality.
+A Kingdom Hall of the Jehovah's Witnesses and a mosque are also present in the locality.

 Social and cultural

-Corduff is home to the Corduff Sports Centre, Corduff Childcare service, Corduff Shopping Centre, Corduff Resource Centre, Corduff Community Youth Project, 109th Scout Group and the Corduff health Centre.
+Corduff is home to the Corduff Sports Centre, Corduff Childcare service, Corduff Shopping Centre, Corduff Resource Centre, Corduff Community Youth Project, 109th Scout Group and the Corduff Health Centre.
 The area is located within walking distance of Blanchardstown Shopping Centre, the National Aquatic Centre, Crowne Plaza Hotel and Blanchardstown Village.

 Education

-Schools in the area include St. Patricks Junior and Senior national schools, and Riversdale Community College secondary school.
-The Institute of Technology, Blanchardstown is also in the area.
+Schools in the area include St. Patrick's Junior and Senior national schools, and Rath Dara Community College secondary school.
+The Technological University Dublin campus in Blanchardstown is also in the area (a successor to the Institute of Technology, Blanchardstown).